aroy1856/customer-support-rag/README.md

 ```

 This will:
-1. Load and clean all telecom policy documents
-2. Split them into 500-token chunks with 150-token overlap
-3. Generate embeddings using OpenAI
-4. Store everything in ChromaDB
+1. Load the processed chunks with embeddings
+2. Create a ChromaDB vector store
+3. Store all chunks in the database at `chroma_db/`

-**Note**: This step requires an internet connection and will make API calls to OpenAI.
+**Note**: Both steps require an internet connection and will make API calls to OpenAI.

 ### Running the Application